gradle/gradle/subprojects/docs/src/docs/release/notes.md

     gradle :my-other-project:sub:foo

-You can also exclude tasks coming from included builds.
+You can also exclude tasks from included builds.
 If the task `foo` above depends on `bar` (defined in the same project) then you can skip bar with the following command:

-    gradle :my-other-project:sub:foo -x :my-other-project:sub:foo
+    gradle :my-other-project:sub:foo -x :my-other-project:sub:bar

 Note, unlike a multi-project build, running `gradle build` will _not_ run the `build` task in all of the included builds.
 You could introduce [task dependencies](https://docs.gradle.org/current/userguide/composite_builds.html#included_build_task_dependencies) to tasks in included builds if you wanted to recreate this behavior for included builds.